Frequently Asked Questions About the Homeowner's Tax Credit Program | Wisconsin Historical Society

 How does the program work?

-Homeowners apply, submitting a tax credit application.
+Homeowners apply by submitting a tax credit application.
 Once approved, the work is carried out, tax credits are applied, and then your project is closed.
 Here are the steps:

-• First you'll send the tax credit application (Parts 1 and 2) with "before" photos of your property and a list of the work that you'd like to carry out.
+• First you'll send the tax credit application (Parts 1 and 2) with current photos of your property and a list of the work that you'd like to carry out.

-• Next Society staff will review Part 1 of your application to certify that your property is historic.
+• Next State Historic Preservation Office staff will review Part 1 of your application to certify that your property is historic.

-• Once Part 1 and 2 are approved, you can carry out the work and take the tax credit year-by-year, based on 25 percent of your costs of eligible work.
+• Once you receive Part 1 and 2 approval, you can carry out the work and take the tax credit year-by-year, based on 25 percent of the costs of eligible work.

-• When you have completed work on your entire project, you will send in a "Request for Certification of Completed Work" form.
-Along with the form, you'll send in a total of your project's cost and "after" photos that clearly show the work you have carried out.
+• When you have completed work on your entire project, you will send in a "Request for Certification of Completed Work" Part 3 form.
+Along with the form, you'll send in a total of your project's cost and photos that clearly show the work you have completed.

-• When your request is approved, the Society will mail you a letter stating that your project is closed and complete.
+• When the Part 3 certification is approved, the reviewer will mail a letter stating that the project is closed and complete.

-NOTE: You have 2 years to carry out eligible work that exceeds $10,000.
-If you have trouble meeting that requirement, you can extend the 2-year period to 5 years by sending a simple "Request for Five-Year Project Phasing" form with your application.
+NOTE: You have two years to carry out eligible work that exceeds $10,000.
+If you have trouble meeting that requirement, you can extend the two-year period to five years by sending a simple "Request for Five-Year Project Phasing" form with your application.
 The statutes require that you send this form when you first apply.
-Otherwise, your project cannot go beyond the standard 2-year period.
+Otherwise, your project cannot go beyond the standard two-year period.

 What kinds of work are eligible for tax credits?